bonsai-rx/pulsepal/docs/articles/trigger-output.md

 ## Software trigger
-Playback of output channels can be triggered by the [`TriggerOutputChannels`](xref:Bonsai.PulsePal.TriggerOutputChannels) operator.
+Playback of output channels can be triggered in software by the [`TriggerOutputChannels`](xref:Bonsai.PulsePal.TriggerOutputChannels) operator.
 In the example below, triggering of the output channels is linked to a keypress, but they could also be easily linked to other Bonsai events.

 :::workflow
 ![Trigger Output Channels](../workflows/trigger-output.bonsai)
 :::

+## Set fixed voltage
-A constant, fixed voltage can also be broadcast immediately on an output channel using the [`SetFixedVoltage`](xref:Bonsai.PulsePal.SetFixedVoltage) operator.
+A constant, fixed voltage can also be set immediately on any output channel by using the [`SetFixedVoltage`](xref:Bonsai.PulsePal.SetFixedVoltage) operator.

 :::workflow
 ![Set Fixed Voltage](../workflows/set-fixed-voltage.bonsai)